Media Releases

 The City of Pembroke asks that drivers always respect the posted construction signage.

-You are also reminded that the businesses within the construction and detour zones remain open for business and the many business owners would be happy to serve you.
+You are also reminded that the businesses within the construction zone remain open and would be happy to serve you.

 -